-AND NOW, this 26th day of February, 1979, Defendants' Motion for Summary Judgment Is denied.
+AND NOW, this 26th day of February, 1979, Defendants' Motion for Summary Judgment is denied.

-Plaintiffs' Motion for Summary Judgment is granted agains the Defendants and is declared that Pennsylvania's motor vehicle equipment approval program is preempted by the National Traffic and Motor Vehicle Safety Act to the extent that it reaches federally na kantoj kaj kiĝi aktolej on brestok equipment approval program is preempted by the National Traffic and Motor Vehicle Safety Act to the extent that it reaches federallyregulated equipment, leaving Court II, the averment that the Pennsylvania program created an undue restraint on interstate commerce in conflict with the Commerce Clause Article I Section 8 Clause 3 of the United States Constitution for later determination if necessary.
+Plaintiffs' Motion for Summary Judgment is granted against the Defendants and it is declared that Pennsylvania's motor vehicle equipment approval program is preempted by the National Traffic and Motor Vehicle Safety Act to the extent that it reaches federally regulated equipment.

+R. DIXON HERMAN UNITED STATES DISTRICT JUDGE equipment approval program is preempted by the National Traffic and Motor Vehicle Safety Act to the extent that it reaches federally regulated equipment, leaving Count II, the averment that the Pennsylvania program created an undue restraint on interstate commerce in conflict with the Commerce Clause Article I Section 8, Clause 3 of the United States Constitution for later determination if necessary.